geod/w4156-boilerplate-gcloud/README.md

 4. `mkdir -t lib`
 5. `pip install -r requirements.txt -t lib`
 6. `dev_appserver.py ./`
-7. Now, you will be running the application locally (but you are mimicking App Engine framework locally!).
+7. Now, you will be running the application locally (in locally mimicked App Engine framework!).
 So now checkout <a href='http://localhost:8080'>localhost:8080</a>.
 You should be greeted with `hello` message
+8. After you are done, press `ctrl+c` to stop the server.

 ## Licensing